On 12 November JPI Urban Europe’s 5th Policy Conference Stepping up the Game – Driving Urban Transitions takes place online. Register today!

 Welcome to JPI Urban Europe’s interactive webinars about urban dilemmas and transition pathways.

-Sign up for our newsletter to get the latest urban info!
+Sign up for our newsletter to receive invitations and our latest news!

 JPI Urban Europe welcomes the scientific and research community.
 We offer support in experience exchange to build projects upon each other, to ensure uptake of latest insights and achievement in future projects; to bring together experts from various disciplines and sectors.
 This transdisciplinary approach will create opportunities for innovative projects and solutions.More